-- The person who smokes Blends has a neighbour who drinks water
+- The person who smokes Blends has a neighbor who drinks water.

 This stumper comes from James Joyce’s twentieth-century behemoth of a novel, Ulysses.
 Stephen Dedalus, the character who is supposed to represent Joyce himself, is teaching a class on Roman history and poses a riddle to his students.
 The answer is so specific, and the fictional students so confused, that most scholars who read Ulysses come to the conclusion that Joyce was poking fun at riddles and at people who take them way too seriously.
 Here it is:

 “The cock crew, The sky was blue: The bells in heaven Were striking eleven.
 ‘Tis time for this poor soul To go to heaven.”